excellalabs/docker-workshop-2/README.2.md

 ## Setup: Set up a Kubernetes cluster

+1. Go to Play with K8's and log in.
 The servers have the Docker and Kubernetes tools installed but Kubernetes is not initialized.

 1. Try listing Kubernetes resources with